 Author: Bruce Stambaugh

-A series of unfortunate surprises caused considerable delay to the East Main Street construction project, ranging from extensive rock just below the old asphalt to an unexpectedly shallow gas main laid atop an old sewer line, not to mention some abandoned coal chutes and an improperly installed telecommunications duct bank.
+A series of unfortunate surprises caused considerable delay to the East Market Street construction project, ranging from extensive rock just below the old asphalt to an unexpectedly shallow gas main laid atop an old sewer line, not to mention some abandoned coal chutes and an improperly installed telecommunications duct bank.

 The Harrisonburg Police Department has a new Wanted list featuring zero people suspected of committing crimes.
 Rather, after a recent ordinance amendment by city council, the police auxiliary is expanding from 25 to 35 officers.